Gateways: How PJ Harvey’s Dry Helped Me Grapple with My Femininity

 Welcome to our new Gateways column, where Paste writers and editors explore the taste-defining albums, artists, songs or shows that proved to be personal “gateways” into a broader genre, music scene or an artist’s catalogue at-large—for better or worse.
+Explore them all here.

 Growing up is confusing, which is why many people have a strange or complicated evolution as music listeners.
 After I passed the phase of listening to whatever Sean Kingston or Fergie song kids happened to be talking about in my middle school classrooms, I began seeking out music on my own, searching for something that would transport me out of my suburban melancholia, middle child syndrome and general black sheep-ness.
 There were a lot of things I was trying to escape, even subconscious undercurrents that I would only realize years later.